MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-sap-bw-connector.md

 - Ability to switch execution modes.
 - Support for compressed mode, especially beneficial for high-latency connections or large datasets.
 - Improved detection of `Date` variables.
-- `Date` (ABAP type DATS) and `Time` (ABAP type TIMS) dimensions exposed as dates and times, instead of text values.
+- `Date` (ABAP type `DATS`) and `Time` (ABAP type `TIMS`) dimensions exposed as dates and times, instead of text values.
 For more information, see [Support for typed dates in SAP BW](/power-query/connectors/sap-bw/implementation-details#support-for-typed-dates-in-sap-bw).
 - Better exception handling.
 Errors that occur in BAPI calls are now surfaced.
-- Column folding in BasXml and BasXmlGzip modes.
+- Column folding in `BasXml` and `BasXmlGzip` modes.
 For example, if the generated MDX query retrieves 40 columns but the current selection only needs 10, this request passes on to the server to retrieve a smaller dataset.

 ## Update existing Implementation 1.0 reports

-To change existing reports to use Implementation 2.0, you must use Import mode.
+You can change existing reports to use Implementation 2.0 only in Import mode.

-1. In Power BI Desktop, from the existing report, select **Transform data** in the ribbon, and then select the SAP Business Warehouse query to update.
+1. From the existing report in Power BI Desktop, select **Transform data** in the ribbon, and then select the SAP Business Warehouse query to update.

 1. Right-click the query and select **Advanced Editor**.

-1. In the **Advanced Editor**, change the `SapBusinessWarehouse.Cubes` call as follows:
+1. In the **Advanced Editor**, change the `SapBusinessWarehouse.Cubes` calls as follows:

-1. Determine whether the query already contains an option record, such as the following example:
+1. Determine whether the query already contains an option record, such as the following examples:

    ![Screenshot that shows a plaintext query with an option record.](media/desktop-sap-bw-connector/sap_bw_9.png)

-1. If so, add the `Implementation` 2.0 option, and remove the `ScaleMeasures` option, if present, as shown:
+   If so, add the `[Implementation 2.0]` option, and remove any `ScaleMeasures` option:

    ![Screenshot that shows a plaintext query with the added value Implementation = 2.0.](media/desktop-sap-bw-connector/sap_bw_10.png)

    >[!NOTE]
    >The `ScaleMeasures` option is deprecated in this implementation.
 The connector now always shows unscaled values.

 1. If the query doesn't already include an options record, add it.
-For example, change the following option:
+For example, change the following entry:

    ![Screenshot that shows a plaintext query with an option record added.](media/desktop-sap-bw-connector/sap_bw_11.png)